-(a) Upon the incumbent's:
+- (a) Upon the incumbent's:

 - (1) Death,

 - (2) Adjudicated incompetence, or

 - (3) Recall from the office.

-(b) Upon declaration by the council after the incumbent's:
+- (b) Upon declaration by the council after the incumbent's:

-- (1) Failure to qualify for the office within 10 days of the time the term of office is to begin, - (2) Absence from the city for 45 days without council consent, or from three consecutive regular council meetings, - (3) Ceasing to reside in the city, - (4) Ceasing to be a qualified elector under state law, - (5) Conviction of a public offense punishable by loss of liberty, - (6) Resignation from the office, or - (7) Removal under Section 33(i).
+- (1) Failure to qualify for the office within 10 days of the time the term of office is to begin,

+- (2) Absence from the city for 45 days without council consent, or from three consecutive regular council meetings,

+- (3) Ceasing to reside in the city,

+- (4) Ceasing to be a qualified elector under state law,

+- (5) Conviction of a public offense punishable by loss of liberty,

+- (6) Resignation from the office,

+- (7) Removal under Section 33(h), or

+- (8) Assumption of another state or local government elected office.

 Section 32.
 Filling Vacancies.
-A mayor or councilor vacancy will be filled by an election if 13 months or more remain in the office term.
-The election will be held at the next available election date to fill the vacancy for the remainder of the term.
-A mayor or councilor vacancy may be filled by appointment by a majority of the remaining council members.
+A mayor or councilor vacancy will be filled by an election if 25 months or more remain in the term of office.
+The election will be held at the next regularly-scheduled May or November election date to fill the vacancy for the remainder of the term.
+If a mayor or councilor vacancy is filled by appointment, the appointment shall be made by a majority of the remaining council members.
 The appointee's term of office runs from appointment until the vacancy is filled by election or until expiration of the term of office if no election is required to fill the vacancy.
+If a disability or other circumstance prevents a councilor from attending council meetings, a majority of the council may appoint a councilor pro tem.